 Change is coming to all of us, so it’s best to be prepared.
 Here at Splunk, we’re also investing time in talent acquisition so we can scale our business.
 Unfortunately, we know that not all job candidates will be a good fit for a position or accept an offer with us, so we have to plan accordingly.
 That means if we want to hire 1,000 new Splunkers, we are looking at something in the neighborhood of 160,000 resumes, 16,000 phone screens, and 5,000 interview candidates.
 Recruiting is a classic scale problem and scale problems are some of the most intellectually and practically challenging.

 At Splunk, we think of the company’s path in terms of a marathon that our team of employees is running together.
-I joined the company at Mile 8, and we’re already at Mile 10.
-For now, I’ll take another swig of water...we’re off to the races.
+So for now, we’ll take another swig of water...we’re off to the races.